alanuodjassir/ColorCity/README.md

 And another useful feature.
   Picker Tool In Real Life

-Color City Uses The Camera To Tell You For example the Color You Are Painting At or the shirt you wear
+Color City Uses The Camera To Tell You For example the Color You Are Painting at. or the shirt you wear

 ## App InterFace